 If you are entitled to a refund, we will notify you about your refund via email within a reasonable period of time.
 We will usually process a refund as soon as possible and, in any case, within 30 days of the day we confirmed to you via email that you are entitled to a refund.
 Refunds will usually be made by crediting the payment card or electronic payment account you used to purchase the Services.

 Though we’d much rather you stay, you can stop using our Services any time.
-If you wish to downgrade or cancel a Service, you must do this at least one full day before the end of your payment period via your Account Settings, and the change will take effect at the end of that payment period.
+If you wish to downgrade or cancel a Service, you must do this at least one full working day before the end of your payment period via your Account Settings, and the change will take effect at the end of that payment period.
 Your ability to downgrade or cancel a Service is limited for managed accounts - see the ‘Managed Accounts’ section above.

 Unless otherwise agreed, we reserve the right to suspend or end the Services at any time, with or without cause, and with or without notice.
 For example, we may suspend or terminate your use if you are not complying with these Terms, or use the Services in any way that would cause us legal liability or disrupt others’ use of the Services.
-If we suspend or terminate your use without cause, we will try to let you (or in the case of a managed Overleaf subscription, the Manager Organization) know in advance and help you retrieve data, though there may be some cases (for example, repeatedly or flagrantly violating these Terms, a court order, or danger to other users) where we may suspend immediately.
+If we suspend or terminate your use without cause, we will try to let you (or in the case of a managed Overleaf subscription, the Manager Organization) know in advance and help with the retrieval of your stuff, though there may be some cases (for example, repeatedly or flagrantly violating these Terms, a court order, or danger to other users) where we may suspend immediately.